ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 · Review material where errors were made.

-· Review material that needs overlearning (newly acquired skills should be practiced well beyond the point of initial mastery, leading to automaticity).
+· Review material that needs overlearning (i.e., newly acquired skills should be practiced well beyond the point of initial mastery, leading to automaticity).

 Two.
 Present new material in small steps with student practice after each step: Only present small amounts of new material at any time, and then assist students as they practice this material.

 ## Research findings

 Our working memory, the place where we process information, is small.
-It can only handle a few bits of information at once-too much information swamps our working memory.
+It can only handle a few bits of information at once - too much information swamps our working memory.
 Presenting too much material at once may confuse students because their working memory will be unable to process it.

 Therefore, the more effective teachers do not overwhelm their students by presenting too much new material at once.
 Rather,